wwcodeatx/Resources/README.md

 Want to sponsor us?
 Need help with your resume?
 Looking for an after school coding program?
 These people have your answers!

 ###[Who Hires Jr. Devs/Interns?](jr_dev_companies.md)
-Find out what companies hire junior developers and interns.
+Austin companies that hire junior developers and interns.

 ###[Job Hunting Resources](job_hunting_resources.md)
-Local tech meetups for networking.
-Career coaching.
+Network at local tech meetups.
+Find career coaching.

 ###[Local Recruiters](atx_recruiters.md)
-ATX recruiters that we trust.
+Austin recruiters that we trust.